aucad/aml-networks/readme.md

 ```

 This experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
 Max
-iterations can be customized by appending to the command `ITERS="n0 … nk"`, e.g., `ITERS="5 20 0"`.
-Value `0` means
+iterations can be customized by appending to the command `ITERS`, e.g., `ITERS="5 10 20"`.
-attack default max iterations, and it varies by attack.
-<br/>:warning: &nbsp; Running this experiment on 8 core/32 GB RAM Linux machine takes 24 h.
+<br/>:warning: &nbsp; This experiment takes 24h on 8-core 32 GB RAM Linux machine.

 **Random sample of limited input**